The topic of a succulent ground cover is an interesting one.

 Calandrinia Spectabilis Or Rock Purslane

-Calandrinia spectabilis or Rock Purslane has a mounding growth habit and may grow to be a foot high and 3’ feet wide.
+Calandrinia spectabilis or Rock Purslane has a mounding growth habit and may grow to be a foot tall and 3’ feet wide.

-Its grayish-green leaves grow in dense clumps, and the plant produces pretty magenta flowers throughout its growing season, which lasts from early in the springtime until deep into the autumn.
+Its grayish-green leaves grow in dense clumps, and the plant produces pretty magenta flowers throughout its growing season, lasting from early spring to deep into autumn.

-Short-lived blossoms appear in rapid succession with old ones taking the place of new ones every day.
+Short-lived blossoms appear in rapid succession, with old ones replacing new ones every day.

 Deadheading is unnecessary.

 This native of Chile is tolerant of heat and likes full sun but is not at all frost tolerant and does best in hardiness zones no lower than USDA zone 9.